thycotic/dsv-docs/product/index.md

 * Until this extended collection debuts, **Related documents** (the button at the top of the Navigation Panel) provides access to articles about the [Jenkins](/dsv-extension-jenkins) and [Kubernetes](/dsv-extension-kubernetes) extensions and the [DSV Java SDK](/dsv-sdk-java).

----

-Additionally, apart from this collection, Thycotic maintains a [DevOps Secrets Vault API Reference](https://dsv.thycotic.com/api).
+Alongside this collection, Thycotic maintains a [DevOps Secrets Vault API Reference](https://dsv.thycotic.com/api).

----

 ![Article End](dsv-bug.png)